 The human side of management is one of the most significant factors in successful management of any organization.
-In this trimester, the participants learn new skills and enhance their capacity to lead people and manage human issues in complex organizations.
-Readings, self-exploration, experiential exercises, and interaction with faculty and fellow students provide an opportunity not only to explore, but also to apply principles dealing with an array of current organizational behavior issues.
+In this trimester, the participants learn new skills and enhance their capacity to lead people and manage exercises, and interaction with faculty and fellow students provide an opportunity not only to explore, but also to apply principles dealing with an array of current organizational behavior issues.